craigpeacock/STM32_Snippets/UART_DMA/README.md

 ### Receiving

 To being to receive data, the HAL_UARTEx_ReceiveToIdle_DMA is called from main.
-A buffer of 100 bytes is allocated and used by the API to return the data.
+A buffer of 100 bytes is allocated and used by the API to return the received data.

-The ReceiveToIdle call will allow variable length data to be received.
+The ReceiveToIdle() call will allow variable length data to be received.
 A callback will occur upon completion (100 bytes of data received) or an IDLE event.

 ```
 uint8_t buffer[100];